Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 >>> document_topic_distributions['Topic 1'].argmax()
 ```

-We could take the returned video ID and search for the corresponding video on YouTube, but it's much more convenient (and 😎) if we could do so directly in the notebook.
-The following code block implements a small function `best_video_for_topic` which takes the name of a particular topic as argument, and renders the video in which it features most prominently directly in the notebook:
+We could copy the returned video ID and search for the corresponding video on YouTube, but it's much more convenient (and 😎) if we could render the video here in the Jupyter notebook.
+The following code block implements a small function `best_video_for_topic` which takes the name of a particular topic as argument, and serves the video in which it features most prominently:

 ```python
 >>> from IPython.display import YouTubeVideo